 Controversies Related to Dashavatara:

 The main controversy related to Dashavatara is about Lord Buddha.
 Some Buddhist scholars do not believe in Lord Buddha as the ninth incarnation of Lord Vishnu.
 They say it was a trick played by Brahmins to decrease the influence of Buddhism when Buddhism was at its peak in India.
-Some Vaishnavites also do not believe Buddha is the incarnation of Vishnu.
-Instead, they believe Balarama as the 8th and Krishna as the 9th incarnation of Vishnu.
-But generally, Balrama is considered an incarnation of Shesha which sounds more logical because, in the Ramayana, Lakshmana was the incarnation of Shesha.
+Some Vaishnavites also do not believe that Buddha is the incarnation of Vishnu.
+Instead, they believe Balarama to be the 8th and Krishna as the 9th incarnation of Vishnu.
+But generally, Balrama is considered an incarnation of Shesha, which sounds more logical because, in the Ramayana, Lakshmana was the incarnation of Shesha.
 Anyway, these are the 10 widely accepted incarnations of Lord Vishnu in the Hindu world.

 Dashavatara Stotra: